 Awarded by the British Association for Japanese Studies and The Toshiba International Foundation.

-This Prize was launched in 2002 and is awarded for the best article submitted to Japan Forum during the year.
+This prize ran from in 2002-2011 and was awarded for the best article submitted to Japan Forum during the year.

 |2011||David Leheny (2010) Terrorism risks and counterterrorism costs in post-9/11 Japan, Japan Forum, 22(1-2): 219-237.|